AstroWhang/mailing_list_app/READMME.md

-Email mailing list using nodejs and mysql
+Email mailing list using nodejs and mysql from sql database course